ajuelosemmanuel/osuCheatSheet/README.md

 # osu!CheatSheet

-> A small website for a lot of osu! ressources !
+> A small website for a lot of osu! resources !
 ## Shortcuts

 ### General